 Even if you haven't got any friends' or family members' birthdays immediately coming up, the January sales are an ideal time to shop ahead and find cheaper presents.

 Shops will have some of their best sales of the year this month.
 You can save future you some money (and stress) by buying gifts for your nearest and dearest while the prices are low.

 Be a happy shopper

-This should go without saying but always make sure you are courteous to other shoppers and staff.
+This should go without saying but, if you are going into stores this January, always make sure you're polite to other shoppers and staff.

 |House of Fraser||50%|

-You can look through all of the sales and our current deals on offer in the new & improved student deals section of the site.
+You can also look through all of the sales and our current deals on offer in the student deals section of the site.

 Bought some new jeans without trying them on and (whoops) realised they don't fit?
 If it's too late to return them, check out the best places to sell your clothes online.